ucsb-cs184-f23/pj-android-02/team/USER_MANUAL.md

 Overview of the app's start screen and main interface.
 Basic navigation instructions (how to swipe, tap, etc.).

-# User Interface Description:

-Description of the main screens and functions of the app.
-Explanation of icons, buttons, and gestures used for navigation.

 # Features and Functionality: